m-reza-rahman/jakartaee-azure/lab-instructions.md

 * Install the Eclipse IDE for Enterprise Java Developers from [here](https://www.eclipse.org/downloads/packages/).
 * Install Docker for your OS.
 * You will need a GitHub account.
-* You need to have Docker CLI installed and you must be signed into your Docker Hub account.
+* You must be signed into your Docker Hub account.
 To create a Docker Hub account go to [https://hub.docker.com](https://hub.docker.com).
 * You will need to setup kubectl.
 [Here](https://kubernetes.io/docs/tasks/tools/install-kubectl/) are instructions on how to do that.
 * You will need an Azure subscription.
 If you don't have one, you can get one for free for one year [here](https://azure.microsoft.com/en-us/free).
 * You will need to install the Azure CLI.
 [Here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest) are instructions on how to do that.